adidalal/selfie/README.md

 A chrome extension and API to store and retrieve selfies.
 The extension allows you to take selfies while browsing the web.
-~~The website/API allows you to review and share the pictures.~~ (Source will be added once I clean it up)
+~~The website/API allows you to review and share the pictures.~~ (Source will be added once cleaned up)

 Features